 February 20: World Day of Social Justice

-Monthly Observances: Developmental Disabilities Awareness Month, Ethnic Equality Month, National Women’s History Month, Brain Injury Awareness Month
+Monthly Observances: Developmental Disabilities Awareness Month, Ethnic Equality Month, National Women’s History Month, Brain Injury Awareness Month, Irish American Heritage Month

 March 8: International Women’s Day